Stephen Boyd: Ben-Hur

 Ben-Hur was released in November 1959.
-His portrayal of Messala brought was praised by critics.
+His portrayal of Messala was praised by critics.
 Press columnist Erskine Johnson wrote, "A brass hat and the armor of a Roman warrior in Ben-Hur does for Stephen Boyd what a tight dress does for Marilyn Monroe."
 Ruth Waterbury, in her Boyd feature in the Pittsburgh Post-Gazette, described Boyd's character as "the dangerously masculine and quite magnificent Messala."
 Modern Screen magazine in 1960 stated that Boyd's ruthless Messala had "lost the chariot race but captured the sympathy and sex appeal of Ben-Hur."

 1960s

 Boyd was featured in the TV programme This Is Your Life on 3 February 1960, which featured many of Boyd's family members and acquaintances (including Michael Redgrave) telling stories about his early life and film career.
 He was being sent dozens of starring roles, most of which he had to turn down due to other obligations.
 He opted out of the biblical epic The Story of Ruth, which didn't please Fox studios, and he was one of the front-runners to star with Marilyn Monroe in her picture Let's Make Love.

 In early 1960, Boyd won the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance in Ben-Hur.
 In January 1960, Boyd made a guest appearance alongside the silent-era Ben-Hur stars Ramon Novarro and Francis X. Bushman on Hedda Hopper's television programme Hedda Hopper's Hollywood.
 In February 1960, he starred in the Playhouse 90 television performance called The Sound of Trumpets with Dolores Hart, which garnered good reviews.
 He also appeared as a singing guest on The Dinah Shore Chevy Show on 13 March 1960 where he performed two Irish folk songs with Shore, "The Leprechaun Song" and "Molly Malone", and an Irish step dance.

 Boyd's next choice was The Big Gamble, which featured Juliette Gréco.
 It was filmed on the Ivory Coast of West Africa, Dublin, and southern France in the spring and summer of 1961.
 The crew slept in tents in the jungle that were guarded by natives on parole for cannibalism.

 Boyd was originally chosen to play Mark Antony opposite Elizabeth Taylor in 20th Century Fox's production of Cleopatra (1963) under the direction of Rouben Mamoulian.
 He began film work in September 1960 but eventually withdrew after Elizabeth Taylor's severe illness postponed the film for months.